Garypls/OrbitLink/README.md

 Contact
 If you have any questions or need help, feel free to contact the developer on Discord: gery

-License
+License and Fee's
-This tool open-source  and free for use by anyone and does not require a license.
+This tool is free for use by anyone and does not require a license.

 DISCLAIMER  &  USER AGREEMENT ────────────────────────────────────────────────────────────────────